Guidance

 The public prosecutor’s office has a maximum of 6 to 12 months (depending on the nature of the crime) to carry out an investigation.
 If the investigation becomes complex the period for completion of the investigation can be extended to a period between 18 to 24 months.
 Requests to extend the term for completing the investigation must be approved by a judge.
 Postponements and delays during an investigation are frequent, and it may be difficult to estimate when it will finish.

-An arrest and precautionary measures (such as provisional - also called pre-trial - detention) can be adopted in order to prevent the defendant from fleeing, from committing another crime, or from destroying true evidence or creating false evidence.
+An arrest and precautionary measures (such as provisional - also called pre-trial - detention) can be adopted in order to prevent the defendant from fleeing, from committing another crime, destroying true evidence or evidence tampering.
 The judge can adopt this measure only when the prosecutor asks that the defendant’s rights of movement be limited.

 The defendant can be remanded in provisional custody for a maximum of 3 months for minor charges, but the period increases for a more serious offence.
 The period restarts and increases for each new stage of the proceedings.